eProsima/vulcanexus/docs/rst/tutorials/vulcanai/turtlesim/turtlesim_tools/turtlesim_tools.rst

 The ``tags`` attribute is optional, but here it is used to categorize the tool and also add keywords that can help the agent to find it when needed.
 The ``input_schema`` and ``output_schema`` attributes define the inputs and outputs of the tool.
 In this case, the tool requires the name of the turtle to be spawned, as well as its initial position and orientation.
-The output is the name of the spawned turtle and a boolean indicating if the opearation was successful.
+The output is the name of the spawned turtle and a boolean indicating if the operation was successful.

 The ``run()`` method contains the logic of the tool.
 It first retrieves the shared ROS 2 node from the blackboard, and then calls the already explained ``get_client()`` method of the shared node for the ``/spawn`` service.